 Dr. Alexis understands this can be a challenging subject for couples because ideological, spiritual, and religious beliefs are integral in this decision.
 You can be sure that she will assess the needs of each woman and provide contraception counseling and prescriptions as needed.

 Dr. Alexis has spent years doing community medicine and has seen any and every sexually transmitted infection.
 She understands how embarrassing a vaginal infection can be and is confident that she can diagnose, treat, and teach you preventive methods.

-Whether you’re dealing with yeast infection, bacterial vaginosis, gonorrhea, or chlamydia, Dr. Alexis can help.
+Whether you’re dealing with a yeast infection, bacterial vaginosis, gonorrhea, or chlamydia, Dr. Alexis can help.
 She uses herbal suppositories when appropriate and antibiotics when necessary.

 Dr. Alexis spends plenty of time with all her patients during the yearly well women’s exams.
 A head-to-toe physical exam will be done along with a clinical breast exam and a pap smear.